symptl/Graduate-Admissions-Python-Sample/README.md

 Requirements: The latest version of Python (scripts have only been tested on Windows), a reasonably powerful computer (eg
               Chromebooks aren't recommended)

+Note: All scripts and folders relevant to the demo can be found under the "Sample Materials" folder.

 Instructions: